adammilando/news-app/README.md

 * Open the project with Android Studio
 * Build and run the application on an emulator or physical device

-## Contributing
-Please read [CONTRIBUTING.md](link-to-your-contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments
 * NewsAPI.org for providing the API used in this project.